dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 where :math:`H = \frac{n_{11}}{n_{11} + n_{01}}` and :math:`F = \frac{n_{10}}{n_{00} + n_{10}}` are the Hit Rate and False Alarm Rate, respectively.

 SEDI can range from :math:`-\infty` to 1, with 0 representing no skill.
 A perfect forecast would have a value of SEDI = 1.
-SEDI approaches 1 only as the forecast approaches perfection (Ferro and Stephenson, 2011).
+SEDI approaches 1 only as the forecast approaches perfection (:ref:`Ferro and Stephenson, 2011 <Stephenson-2008>`).

 Bias Adjusted Gilbert Skill Score (GSS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Called "BAGSS" in CTS output :numref:`table_PS_format_info_CTS`

-BAGSS is based on the GSS, but is corrected as much as possible for forecast bias (Brill and Mesinger, 2009).
+BAGSS is based on the GSS, but is corrected as much as possible for forecast bias (:ref:`Brill and Mesinger, 2009<Brill-2009>`).

 Economic Cost Loss Relative Value (ECLV)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~